WAQI: Latino Media Network sale

 Conservative political actors immediately feared that the change in ownership would lead to programming changes, particularly at Radio Mambí, that would marginalize their point of view.
 The head of Mothers Against Repression, Sylvia Iriondo, announced at a press conference held by the Assembly of the Cuban Resistance, "We have grounds to be extremely concerned [...]
 We will resist any attempt to censor the voices of this community represented by these radio stations with all legal and legitimate means".
 Other speakers included Florida lieutenant governor Jeanette Núñez, who recalled growing up listening to Radio Mambí in the car.
 Six Republican lawmakers, five of them from the Florida delegation—senators Marco Rubio and Rick Scott, representatives Carlos A. Giménez, María Elvira Salazar, and Mario Díaz-Balart, as well as senator Tom Cotton of Arkansas—wrote a letter to FCC chairwoman Jessica Rosenworcel urging her agency to "thoroughly scrutinize" the transaction when filed and casting it as a "desperate" move by Democratic operatives, noting their concern over a proposed sale of WSUA (1260 AM) to ATV Holdings, which had fallen apart earlier that year.
 The re-election campaign of Republican governor Ron DeSantis bought advertising time on WAQI and WQBA, airing 60-second commercials warning voters, "The left is taking control of our local media" and "they are coming with their ideological agenda", mentioning Soros "and his minions".
 In an op-ed in the Miami Herald, Valencia and Morales Rocketto wrote of their commitment to free speech and free markets, noting that they "do not intend to change the spirit or character of what has made it popular and profitable".
 However, several hosts departed the station, including Dania Alexandrino, Lourdes Ubieta, and Nelson Rubio, to found a new company known as Americano Media, which promised to start the "first Spanish-language conservative talk radio network"; Ubieta claimed that Univision offered them and other presenters a bonus worth thousands of dollars in exchange for staying and signing a confidentiality agreement, which Pérez Castellón, who stayed, denied.

 The FCC approved the Latino Media Network sale in November 2022, and the purchase with respect to all stations except WADO in New York City was consummated on December 30, 2022.
 Under the terms of the deal, Univision continued to provide programming for up to a year in each market.
-LMN's attempt to recast WQBA as a more moderate station failed; despite possible signs of an improvement, LMN ran out of money to support marketing of that station and dropped its format in 2025.
+LMN's attempt to recast WQBA as a more moderate station failed; despite possible signs of an improvement, LMN ran out of money to support marketing of that station and dropped its format in July 2025.
 Observers who once hoped that new ownership would improve the accuracy of WAQI's programming felt little had changed about Radio Mambí by 2025, expressing complaints about conservative employees continuing to push a more hardline stance and a lack of social media presence that diminished the station's influence.